IRT Eastern Parkway Line: Eastern Parkway and Flatbush Avenue

+Clark Street Tunnel

 In addition, as part of Contract 3, the IRT agreed to build a branch of the original subway line south down Seventh Avenue, Varick Street, and West Broadway to serve the West Side of Manhattan.
 South of Chambers Street, there were to be two branches constructed.
 One of these branches would turn eastward under Park Place and Beekman Street and down William Street and Old Slip.
 After going through Lower Manhattan, the second branch would go through a tunnel under the East River before running under Clark and Fulton Streets until a junction at Borough Hall with the existing Contract 2 IRT Brooklyn Line, using a provision meant for a line over the Manhattan Bridge.
 Construction of the Clark Street Tunnel began on October 12, 1914, using a tunneling shield in conjunction with compressed air.
 The north tube was holed through on November 28, 1916.
 At 5,900 feet long, with about 3,100 feet underwater, the tunnel was finally opened for revenue service on April 15, 1919.
 The opening of the tunnel allowed access to Brooklyn via the IRT from both the East and West Sides of Manhattan.

-This line was expanded as a part of the Dual Contracts from Atlantic Avenue east.
-The IRT Eastern Parkway Line was built as part of Route 12 from 1915 to 1918, from the section east of the Atlantic Avenue station to Utica Avenue and down the Nostrand Avenue Subway to Flatbush Avenue.
-On August 23, 1920, the Eastern Parkway Line was extended from Atlantic Avenue to Utica Avenue.
-The new lines would be served by trains from Seventh Avenue.
-Trains operated via the express track between Atlantic Avenue and Franklin Avenue because of the failure of the contractor to perform work as scheduled on the local stations.
-On October 10, 1920, the three stations that were not ready to be opened with the rest of the line, at Bergen Street, Grand Army Plaza and Eastern Parkway–Brooklyn Museum, were opened.